swanjeng/arduino_environmental_data_collection/README.md

 #define interval 30000 // collection interval
 ```

+Before inserting the micro SD card into the SD card module, make sure that the micro SD card is formatted as FAT32 and that in the root path of the micro SD card, there is a file with the same name as the fileName constant in configuration.h.

-After uploading, press the button to start collecting temperature, humidity, pm1.0, pm2.5, pm10, and air pressure data to the file in the microSD card.
+After the Arduino IDE has uploaded the program, you can press the button to start collecting temperature, humidity, pm1.0, pm2.5, pm10, and air pressure data to the file in the microSD card.
 If the LED matrix doesn't show "ON" or the LED doesn't light up, just press the button again.

 during data collection, you can view the real time data on your web browser.